UCAS code: VT69

 A typical week

 Your typical weekly timetable will be divided between one or two tutorials, which may take place at your college or at the college of a specialist tutor.
-In addition you will attend up to six lectures each week.
-Throughout the course and particularly in your first year, you will attend at least three (and often more) language classes each week.
+Each week you will also attend up to six lectures.
+Throughout the course and especially in your first year, you will attend at least three (and often more) language classes each week.
 A large part of your week will be spent in independent study to prepare for language classes and for tutorials.

 Tutorials usually involve two students and a tutor.
 Class sizes may vary depending on the options you choose or the language you are studying, but would normally have no more than around 10 students.